richardoravkin/Database-Systems-Implementation/README.md

 As an example, suppose we want to find all 'triangles' in the file 'test'.
 We would do this as follows:

-An example interaction could be:
 ./a.out

 LOAD test test

 COUNT test(x,y) test(y,z) test(z,x)

-Alternatively, we could want an approximate answer to the number of tuples where the first integer is 2, and the second is something which also occurs on the first place on a tuple which has a 3 on the second place.
+Now suppose, we want an approximate answer to the number of tuples where the first integer is 2, and the second is something which also occurs on the first place on a tuple which has a 3 on the second place.
-This would be done as follows:

-./a.out
-LOAD test test
+We now run:

 ESTIMATE test(2,x) test(x,3)

 Note that the algorithms correctly handle tuples which are repeated - this is accounted for in the multiplicity.